19bufordcarl/CarlRPG/TTRPGs/The CDBTTRPG/Player Character Components/Chosen Statistics/Ability Scores.md

 There are 6 ability scores.
 They cannot go above +10.
 They cannot go below -10.

+A base ability score cannot exceed 1 + your [Level](Level.md), unless modified by magic.

 - [Strength](Strength.md)
 - [Dexterity](Dexterity.md)
 - [Constitution](Constitution.md)